 Property fraud can happen in many ways.
 For example, fraudsters may attempt to acquire ownership of a property by using forged documents, or by impersonating the registered owner.
 The fraudsters may then raise money by mortgaging the property without the owner’s knowledge before disappearing without making repayments, leaving the owner to deal with the consequences.

-Land Registry’s award-winning Counter-Fraud Unit works closely with the police and other agencies to reduce the risk of property fraud.
-Between September 2009 and January 2014 Land Registry stopped fraud on properties worth more than £62 million.
+HM Land Registry’s award-winning Counter-Fraud Unit works closely with the police and other agencies to reduce the risk of property fraud.
+Between September 2009 and January 2014 HM Land Registry stopped fraud on properties worth more than £62 million.

 Alasdair Lewis, Director of Legal Services, said:

 Following a successful trial of Property Alert, we hope that many homeowners will want to sign up for this new free service to help them protect what is probably their most valuable asset.